coo990/tonights-dinner/README.md

 07/10/21 - MVP Nearly achieved, need to make the edit action work correctly.

+09/10/21 - MVP achieved; add, delete, edit and read functions working correctly.
+Next stage is to add some more features and CSS styling.

 ## Technology used
 - Ruby on Rails
 - Capybara